sp-hash/TeamBlackMiner/INSTALL_LINUX.md

 $ nvidia-smi
 ```

-If you do not have Nvidia Cuda 11.4 on your Linux system,
+If you do not have Nvidia CUDA Toolkit 11.4 on your Linux system,
 please follow the install instructions here:
 - https://developer.nvidia.com/cuda-downloads